ietf-wg-bpf/ebpf-docs/rst/elf.rst

     } Elf64_BtfExtInfoSec;

 sec_name_off
-  Offset in bytes of the section name within the `String data`_.
+  Offset in bytes of the section name within the `Type and String Data`_.

 num_info
   Number of records that follow.
 Must be greater than 0.